Review · Weight Loss

 Mitolyn

 Mitolyn upgrades Puravive's 'exotic plants' angle to 'purple plants' and its 'brown fat' claim to 'mitochondrial biogenesis.'
-Same funnel skeleton, better ingredient list.
+Same sales page skeleton, better ingredient list.
 Rhodiola, astaxanthin, and amla have real human evidence — but the undisclosed blend doses are the same structural problem Puravive has.

 Verdict Skeptical 4.6/10